4th February 2020

 Genesis: beyond Brexit…

-Following the ‘In-Out’ Brexit referendum of June 2016, there seemed to be a ‘wait and see’ attitude amongst many businesses as the political process for implementing Brexit after the delivery of the essential Article 50 notification to Brussels meandered along its long and winding road to who knew where.
+Following the ‘In-Out’ Brexit referendum of June 2016, there seemed to be a ‘wait and see’ attitude amongst many businesses as the political process for implementing Brexit following delivery of the essential Article 50 notification to Brussels meandered along its long and winding road to who knew where.
 Or when.
 Or how.
 Or if.
 A land of confusion…

 But regardless of political contrivances and controversies, ‘waiting and seeing’ is not a good platform upon which to build a long-term effective and efficient global business strategy for any organization, regardless of country-of-origin, business sector or company size.
 Companies should be preparing now for exploiting the opportunities which international business developments might bring as new trade deals are struck, while at the same time building barriers against the looming threats from an uncertain and nervy customs relationship with the EU following the post-Brexit transition period.